EIBHomeControl/homebridge-http-webhooks/README.md

 ## Temperature sensor
 For temperature sensors the value for `NEWVALUE` is the new temperature reading.
+## Temperature sensor Battery Low
+For temperatur sensors the additional state `statuslowbattery` is available.
+The value for `NEWSTATE` is either `true` for battery low or `false` for normal and can be changed by calling the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&statuslowbattery=NEWSTATE`

 ## Humidity sensor
 For humidity sensors the value for `NEWVALUE` is the new relative humidity percentage reading.